top of page

 Diagram of a foot sole showing acupuncture point Yongquan KID-1 marked by a red dot.
 Dashed lines indicate one third and two thirds.

 • Lung - Grief: Depression and sadness can deplete the Lung system and lead to shortness of breath, low immunity, chronic cough, sinus congestion, and excess sweating.
-Grief is the emotion of the Lungs and when we are feeling down it can create an emotional numbness which makes it difficult to feel sensual and connect to our partners.
+Grief is the primary emotion of the Lungs and when we are feeling down it can create an emotional numbness which makes it difficult to connect to others and further depletes our immune systems.
 When the Lungs are balanced we are courageous and focused with the ability to find deep connection with others.

 Foods to support the Lung: pears, ginger, radish